-Samuel Giuseppe Schlesinger
+Samuel Giuseppe Schlesinger (they/them)

 Software engineer focused on privacy, security, and freedom.
 Creating secure systems that respect user autonomy.